KollerSAO/CheatSheet-Go/README.md

 c := a+b //By the way it is 11
 ```
 ---
+## How to delete Variables or anything else in code
+Golang is a good languange that does not allow variables or anything else
+to be not used in code.
+You can not declare a variable and never use them
+you just can not.
+But if you wanna delete them there is the Garbage collection
+it is your garbage man.
+Golang nows when a variable is not used anymore and
+deletes them.
+Pointers are different, you just need to not use them anymore then
+there are gone.
+---
  ## Pointers
  In Golang and for example c there is something like a pointer
  they are used so that you don't need to declare a variable